spdx/spdx-3-model/model/Dataset/Properties/datasetNoise.md

 ## Description

-DatasetNoise describes what kinds of noises a dataset might encompass.
+Describes what kinds of noises a dataset might encompass.
 The field uses free form text to specify the fields or the samples that might be noisy.
 Alternatively, it can also be used to describe various noises that could impact the whole dataset.